Automating-GIS-processes/site/source/lessons/L2/exercise-2.rst

     df.at[0, 'geometry'] = point

-As an alternative, you can also add new rows of data using the [append method](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.append.html).
+As an alternative, you can also add new rows of data using the `append method <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.append.html>`__.